keijiro/InfiniteScan/README.md

 The original scan data was created by Lee Perry-Smith.
 [Morgan McGuire][McGuire] and Guedis Cardenas converted it to convenient formats.
-Keijiro Takahashi did some small tweaks to the model to properly import it to Unity.
+Keijiro Takahashi did some small tweaks to be properly imported into Unity.

 Please see [the license file][License] for further details.